-Replacement of non-functioning or burned out instrument bulbs in the Toyota Camry requires removal of the instrument cluster from the car's dash.
+Replacement of non-functioning or burned-out instrument bulbs in the Toyota Camry requires the removal of the instrument cluster from the car's dash.
 The bulbs can then be accessed via the plastic bulb sockets behind the cluster.

-The panel is mounted to the dash by 2 screws and 4 press-fit clips.
+The panel is mounted to the dash with two screws and four press-fit clips.
 The two screws can be removed by adjusting the steering wheel to its lowest position and using a short phillips head screwdriver.
-Once the screws have been removed, the 2 bottom press-fit clips can be detached by pulling on the bottom of the panel trim.
+Once the screws have been removed, the two bottom press-fit clips can be detached by pulling on the bottom of the panel trim.
 The remaining corner clips are the most difficult to remove.
 All that can be suggested is to pull and tug on each corner until the clips come loose.

-Each corner of the instrument cluster is held in place by a sheet metal type screw.
+Each corner of the instrument cluster is held in place by a sheet metal-type screw.
 Remove each of these screws.
-The cluster can now be moved but the 3 electrical plugs must be detached.
+The cluster can now be moved but the three electrical plugs must be detached.

-III.
-Expose the electrical plugs in the back of the instrument cluster for removal.
+3. Expose the Electrical Plugs in the Back of the Instrument Cluster for Removal

 The bottom portion of the instrument cluster must be tilted or angled upward and then moved toward the steering wheel to gain access to the back panel.
 Attempting to pull the cluster straight back will not work.
 Once again, tilt the bottom up approximately 90 degrees then pull the cluster towards you to expose the three electrical fittings.
 Pinch on the release clip on each electrical plug then twist, pull and tug the plug off.
 Once complete, the cluster can be removed.